Alex-wcl/yet-another-storm-ui/README.md

 In this tab, it is easy to find out if memory-critical components(Spout/Bolt) run on the same slot or if CPU-critical components run on the same host.
 These can be useful for trouble-shooting.

-One new status planning to be added to this tab is the restart times of an compoent.
-Becuase storm will manage to restart a bad component automantically, it is hard to know how many times a component restarted.
+One new column planning to be added is the restart times of an component.
+Storm will manage to restart a bad component automantically, it is hard to know how many times a component restarted.
 (Only knows how long it is up.
-It might restart one time or much more before the uptime).
+It might restart one or more times prior to the last startup).

 Here is the snapshot